meRybaczek/blog/about.md

 ### More Information

-Ready to be hire as a Junior Java Developer
+Ready to be hire as a Junior Java Developer.

 ### Contact me

-linkedin: /wojciech-rybaczek-1401821a5
+linkedin below.